Mary Fran Myers Scholarship

 Mary Fran Myers Scholarship Program Impact

-Since 2004, the Mary Fran Myers Scholarship has supported Workshop attendance for 55 people.
-Of those winners, 34 had a background in practice and 21 had a background in research.
-Nineteen of the 55 were students at the time the scholarship was awarded.
+Since 2004, the Mary Fran Myers Scholarship has supported Workshop attendance for 60 people.
+Of those winners, 36 had a background in practice, 27 a background in research, and 23 were students at the time the scholarship was awarded.

 The Mary Fran Myers Scholarship recognizes outstanding individuals who share Myers' commitment to disaster research and practice and have the potential to make a lasting contribution to reducing disaster vulnerability.

-At least one scholarship recipient each year will receive financial support allowing them to attend the Annual Natural Hazards Research and Applications Workshop.
-Scholarships can cover part or all of transportation, meals, lodging, and Workshop registration costs.
+At least one scholarship recipient each year will receive financial support allowing them to attend the Annual Natural Hazards Research and Applications Workshop and either the Researchers Meeting or Practitioners Meeting.
+Scholarships can cover part or all of transportation, meals, lodging, and registration costs.

 Recipients are recognized at the Workshop and will be asked to present a poster or to serve as panelists, where they can highlight their research or practical experiences with hazards and disasters.